DanielKnafel/Advanced-Programming-2/README.md

 1. One file is a normal and regular flight containing all necessary flight's details using this file and our dll we learn how the correct flight supposed to be.

 2. Second file is an abnormal flight which means a flight with anomaly, flawed flight.
-This time we supposed to detect the anomalies.
+This time we supposed to detect the anomalies, based on what we learned before.

 ## Explanation of folders and main files structure
 In the master we have the following files: